Friday 22 Aug 2025 | 5 min read

 If you think you’ve been scammed, acting as soon as possible is key.

-This will look different for you depending on what information you’ve given to the scammer.
+Securing your accounts will look different for you depending on what information you’ve given to the scammer.

-If it’s bank account or credit card info, reach out to your financial institution and ask them to suspend your account immediately.
+If it’s a bank account or credit card info, reach out to your financial institution and ask them to suspend your account immediately.

 For other online accounts, access the account in question and change your email and password.
 Also, double check that Multi-Factor Authentication is turned on.

-3. Report it to authorities
+2. Report it to authorities

 All state police organisations use ReportCyber to take reports of cybercrimes, including phishing attacks.
 Doing this will help prevent more people becoming scam victims, and assist authorities in disrupting cybercrime.